BRIKEV/express-jsdoc-swagger/README.md

       scheme: 'basic',
     },
   },
-  file: './**/*.js', // Glob pattern to find your jsdoc files
+  filesPattern: './**/*.js', // Glob pattern to find your jsdoc files
   swaggerUIPath: '/your-url', // SwaggerUI will be render in this url.
 Default: '/api-docs'
   baseDir: __dirname,
 };